cabforum/smime/SBR.md

 No stipulation.

 ### 1.5.2 Contact person
 Contact information for the CA/Browser Forum is available at https://cabforum.org/leadership/.
-In this section of a CA’s CPS, the CA shall provide a link to a web page or an email address for contacting the person or persons responsible for operation of the CA, including contact information for entities wishing to submit a Certificate Problem Report.
+In this section of a CA’s CPS, the CA SHALL provide a link to a web page or an email address for contacting the person or persons responsible for operation of the CA, including contact information for entities wishing to submit a Certificate Problem Report.

 ### 1.5.3 Person determining CPS suitability for the policy
 No stipulation.